 APS stands for Atención Primaria en Salud, or Primary Health Care.
 It is also a health organization based in Nicaragua that comprises hundreds community health workers and a network of rural and urban mini-pharmacies across the country.
 We worked with APS and members of their US board to develop a sturdy and stencil-ready logo for the organization and a website to communicate their work to potential supporters so they can continue to prevent disease, treat patients, and empower Nicaraguans.
 This was a Quilted and Golden Arrows project.
 Alex served as the co-designer.

 After working with Good World Solutions to rebuild their flagship product, Labor Link, they hired us to redesign and rebuild their Fair Wage Guide, an online tool to help workers around the world calculate a fair wage.
 The tool includes minimum wage data for 150 countries, plus international poverty lines, to calculate benchmarks for products made on an hourly or piece rate basis.
 This was a Quilted project.
-Rocket served as the designer and developer.
+We served as the designer and developer.

 DJ and media artist D’hana Perry conceived LOOSE as “an autobiographical exploration of queer identity construction and self-expression, a blend of documentary production and live digital remixing techniques native to club culture.
 The performed documentary uses recorded music, audio interview clips and video mixed into a DJ/VJ styled performance.”
 Our flickering, vibrating logo attempts to embody the subtlety of both medium and subject.
 This was a Golden Arrows project.
 Alexander served as the designer.